 Food, beverages and top climbing

 In the mountain station there is a heat station and the café Basecamp, which is open when the cable car is running.
-During peak season, Toppstugan is also open with lighter dishes.
+During peak season, Toppstugan is also open with lighter dishes such as waffles.
 It is located at Mt. Åreskutan’s peak at 1420 meters above sea level.
 Do some top touring or be towed up by a snowmobile during the winter and follow the hiking trails during the summer.

 When the cable car was born

-The building of Åre kabinban began in February 1975 with a smaller transport line that would transport the workers and the material up to the mountain station.
+The building of the Åre Kabinbana cable car began in February 1975 with a smaller transport line that would transport the workers and the material up to the mountain station.
 The cable car pillars were in place in June and the wire followed in the winter.
-That winter was one of the worst in Åre’s memory and the workers from Switzerland were snowed in on several occasions for a few days in top of the barracks before they could continue working.
-Around Easter, just before inspection, one of the wires came loose and a new one was ordered.
+That winter was one of the worst in Åre’s history and the workers from Switzerland were snowed in on several occasions for a few days in their working barracks on the mountain top before they could continue working.
+Around Easter, just before inspection, one of the wires came loose and fell to the ground and a new one was ordered.
 Nobody was injured but the deployment scheduled for Easter had to be postponed and the cable was finally ready for transportation in the fall of 1976.

 Technical data and curiosities